silvadenisson/electionsBR/cran-comments.md

-This is a new version with minor improvements and bug fixes -- this time we fixed all http's and missing trailing slashes from URLs.
+This is a new version with minor improvements and bug fixes -- finally all http's and missing trailing slashes from URLs are correct.
+Sorry about that.

 ## Test environments